RJMurg/SvelteKit-Template/README.md

 # RJM SvelteKit Template

 This is my personal SvelteKit Git Repo template.
+It is licensed under GNU's GPL V2.0

 ## Features
 - Prisma configured for a PostgreSQL database w/ a sample model